TerjeOtsa/4420Final_assigment_s351881/Task_1_TarjanPlanner/TASK_1_TARJANPLANNER_README.md

 ]
 Key Functions
 1. generate_random_start()
-Generates a random starting point within a 5 km radius of one relative.
+Generates a random starting location within 5 km of one of the relatives.

 2. build_graph()
-Constructs the graph using the relatives and transport modes.
-Optimizes for:
+Constructs a graph with nodes representing relatives and edges weighted by time, cost, or distance.

-Time
-Cost
-Distance
 3. find_optimized_route()
-Calculates the shortest path using Dijkstra's algorithm.
+Calculates the optimal path to a single destination using Dijkstra's algorithm.

+4. find_shortest_path_to_all_relatives()
+Uses Dijkstra's algorithm to calculate the shortest path to visit all relatives.

-4. visualize_graph()
+5. visualize_graph()
-Displays the graph with the optimal path highlighted.
+Displays a graphical representation of the graph, highlighting the optimal route.

-Limitations
-Assumes data integrity for relatives.csv and transport_modes.json.
-The heuristic for mode selection may not perfectly align with real-world scenarios.
-Random starting point generation assumes uniform distribution.
+6. display_route_table()
+Prints a step-by-step table showing metrics (distance, time, cost) and transport modes.

+Performance Logging
+The program logs:

+Route Calculation Time:
+Logs the time taken to compute the optimal path.
+Overall Execution Time:
+Logs the total runtime of the application.
+Example log:

+[LOG] Time taken to calculate the route: 1.23 seconds [LOG] Function 'find_shortest_path_to_all_relatives' executed in 2.45 seconds.